manuelrojas19/konfio-enterprise-infra/README.md

 ## Introduction

-This project is designed to simplify the deployment of an EKS cluster and a MongoDB database on AWS.
+This project is designed to simplify the deployment of an EKS cluster and a RDS database on AWS.
 By using Terraform, the entire setup is automated, making it reproducible and manageable through code.

 ## Features